gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 This is clearly a case of what we have called [The Syntactically Correct, Semantically Absurd Language Design Pattern](/practicas/egg-oop-parser.html#the-syntactically-correct-semantically-absurd-language-design-pattern).

-But, one that may be useful is to return an object with two properties:
+One meaning that may be useful for expressions like `while[<(x,4), ... ]` is to return an object with two properties:
 - The AST of the corresponding `Apply` node
 - The current scope/env
 :::